Things which matter most must never be at the mercy of things which matter least. ― Johann Wolfgang von Goethe

 The Default Yes

-This year, many parts of my life are not running in the usual way.
-My daughter’s school, for example, will be mostly remote.
-That means that there will be a number of things that I’ll have to force myself to say no to (not a strength of mine) in order to truly say yes to my daughter.
+This year, there will be a number of things that I’ll have to force myself to say no to (not a strength of mine) in order to truly say yes to my family.
 I always want to fit everything in, but I can’t.
 When I try, I end up saying that I’ll do something (usually write) “later”.
 But “later” can turn into “never” if we’re not careful and conscious.
 So I’ll just have to force myself to say no more so that I can say yes to what matters.